altocodenl/tagaway/readme.md

 - upic:USERNAME (set): contains hashes of the pictures uploaded by an user, to check for repetition.

+- upic:rev:USERNAME (hash): key is hashes, value is the id of the corresponding pic/vid.

 - upic:USERNAME:PROVIDER (set): contains hashes of the pictures imported by an user.
 The hashed quantity is `ID:MODIFIED_TIME`.

 - upicd:USERNAME (set): contains hashes of the pictures deleted by an user, to check for repetition when re-uploading files.